 Purpose Reads a line of text from a file.

-Format str = fgetst(f, maxsize);

-maxsize scalar, maximum size of string to read in, including the null terminating byte.

-Output string.

-Remarks fgetst operates identically to fgets, except that the newline is not retained in the string.

-In general, you don't want to use fgetst on files opened in binary mode (see fopen). fgetst drops the newline, but it does NOT drop the preceding carriage return used on some platforms.
+Format str = fgetst(f, maxsize); Input fscalar, file handle of a file opened with fopen.maxsizescalar, maximum size of string to read in, including the null terminating byte.
+Output str string.
+Remarks fgetst operates identically to fgets , except that the newline is not retained in the string.
+In general, you don't want to use fgetst on files opened in binary mod (see fopen ). fgetst drops the newline, but it does NOT drop the preceding carriage return used on some platforms.
 Printing out such a string can produce unexpected results.